-- If the student continues to breach The Gateway Academy Student Values, the teacher contacts SET. - SET will bring the student immediately to the Engagement Room and one of the following actions will be taken.
-The SET will make a judgement call on the most appropriate action to take based on the context of the situation: - Call parents/carers, explain the situation and ask them to speak to their child. - Restorative meeting with the teacher at an appropriate time. - Loss of break and/or lunch break. - Isolation for that lesson or a period of time. - Referral to the Inclusion Panel or Head of Faculty. - Formal apology to the class. - Community Service. - Two-hour detention.
+- If the student continues to breach the Gateway Academy Student Values, the teacher contacts SET. - SET will bring the student immediately to the Engagement Room and one of the following actions will be taken.
+The SET will make a judgement call on the most appropriate action to take based on the context of the situation: - Call parents/carers, explain the situation and ask them to speak to their child. - Restorative meeting with the teacher at an appropriate time. - Loss of break and/or lunch break. - Detention (Including same day). - Isolation for that lesson or a period of time. - Referral to the Inclusion Panel or Head of Faculty. - Formal apology to the class. - Community Service. - Two-hour detention. - Referral to Head of School for 'serious' incidents

-Certain incidents may breach The Gateway Academy Student Values and lead the Academy to take more serious action such as a fixed term or permanent exclusion.
+Certain incidents may breach the Gateway Academy Student Values and lead the Academy to take more serious action such as a fixed term or permanent exclusion.